 - OVERVIEW OF THE STAFFBASE PLATFORM.
-Staffbase operates a web and mobile platform where customers are provided with access to services for internal and external communication.
-Through the Admin Interface, Customers can manage their access to the Staffbase Services, configure the Staffbase Service, add Content, and set up Authorized Users, who can then access Content through Web Apps and Mobile Apps.
+Staffbase operates a multi-channel communication platform where customers are provided with access to services for internal and external communication.
+Through the administrative interface, Customers can manage their access to the Staffbase Services, configure the Staffbase Service, add Content, and set up Authorized Users, who can then access Content through multiple channels, including Web Apps and Mobile Apps.

-- “Admin Users” means users specially designated and authorized by the Customer or its Affiliates to have administrative capabilities to manage and configure the Customer’s subscription to the Staffbase Service.
+- “Admin Users” means users specially designated and authorized by Customer or its Affiliates to have system-wide administrator rights to all Staffbase Services to manage and configure Customer’s subscription to the Staffbase Service.

 - “Affiliate(s)” means any entity which is controlled by, in control of, or is under common control with a party to this Agreement, where “control” means either the power to direct the management or affairs of the entity or ownership of 50% or more of the voting securities of the entity.

 - “App Store” means a digital distribution store for Mobile Apps provided by a third party.